memori-ai/mcp-sharepoint/README.md

 ---

+## 🧭 Step by step guide to register an app
+### if you already have an app registered you can skip this part
+1. Go to your Microsoft Entra website `https://entra.microsoft.com/...`
+2. Click on the left menu on "app registration"
+3. Click on "New registration"
+4. Insert a name of your liking and click "Register"

-## Step by step guide to authorizations
+## 🧭 Step by step guide to authorizations
 ### if you already have authorizations set, you can skip this part
 1. Go to your Microsoft Entra website `https://entra.microsoft.com/...`
 2. On the left menu click on "app registration"